longears/python-tent-client/README.md

 * Registering an app up to the point where you need to start using MAC signatures, which is at the very end of that process

 Not working:
 * Authentication.
 Something is wrong with the MAC signature, but I'm not sure what.
+More details in this issue report: longears/python-tent-client#1

 How to use it
 -------------